 The audience for market research just want the interesting bits.
 Elmore Leonard once wrote one of the key ways to tell a good story is to leave out the parts which readers tend to skip.

 It’s a great lesson for market research storytelling.
-It works for the elevator pitch version and the edited version You focus on telling only the most interesting part of the story.
+It works for the elevator pitch version and the edited version.
+You only tell the most interesting part of the story.
 That’s what’ll give your market research storytelling a happily ever after ending.